strubelab/protocols/README.md

           - use the "DNA request" template and then apply the "DNA" label
           - assign them to the project board (right column in issue tracker)
       - move DNA cards to "In Progress" and update the issues with benchling and rotmic links as you progress with sequence design
-      - [ ] when done, tick off the "sequence design" checkbox for the DNA request (issue)

   3. Order fragments, primers, synthetic genes
       - register final construct list in Rotmic (in issue, tick off "rotmic registration" checkbox and update links)